insarlab/MintPy/docs/dask.md

 smallbaselineApp.py -t smallbaselineApp.cfg
 ```

-`numWorkers = all` will allocate `multiprocessing.cpu_count()` number of workers to the dask computation (for local cluster only).
-If the specified number of workers exceeds system resources, `multiprocessing.cpu_count()/2` number of workers will be submitted instead to avoid overtaxing local systems.
+`numWorkers = all` will allocate `os.cpu_count()` number of workers to the dask computation (for local cluster only).
+If the specified number of workers exceeds system resources, `os.cpu_count()/2` number of workers will be submitted instead to avoid overtaxing local systems.

 #### 1.3 Testing using example data ####